-(1) This section applies if the ESS interest is a beneficial interest in a share.
+(1) This section applies if the \ESS interest is a beneficial interest in a \share.

-To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-Part 2-40 Rules affecting employees and other taxpayers receiving PAYG withholding payments
+Chapter 2 Liability rules of general application Part 2-40 Rules affecting employees and other taxpayers receiving PAYG withholding payments